Himmelbjerget: Height and prominence

 Himmelbjerget was believed to be the highest natural point in Denmark until 1847, when Ejer Bavnehøj was measured as the highest point.
 Following a scientific survey in 2005, Møllehøj was established as the highest natural point, at 170.86 m.
 Himmelbjerget is now ranked eighth-highest hill behind Møllehøj, Yding Skovhøj, Ejer Bavnehøj and more.
 However, when it comes to the size of the slope, Himmelbjerget is much more impressive than the other three: there is a height difference of 121 m from the lake Julsø below to the top of the hill, which is remarkable by Danish standards.
 An amusing detail is the sign "to the boat" at the peak.

 Historic importance

 Himmelbjerget grew to fame in Denmark during the 19th century, as people gathered here to admire the magnificent views and celebrate the birth of the Danish nation.
 On top of the hill is a 25.1 m tower, that was erected in 1875 to honour King Frederik VII and his role in giving the Danish people the country's first constitution in 1849, thereby ending the preceding era of absolute monarchy.
 Close to the top are more monuments, most honouring individuals, but also one to commemorate women's right to vote in 1915.

 In those days, several steamboats began ferrying visitors back and forth to Himmelbjerget, from various destinations across Julsø and The Silkeborg Lakes.
-This tradition is still alive and the historic steamship Hjejlen ("The Golden Plover"), carries passengers here from the towns of Ry and Silkeborg.
+This tradition is still alive and the historic steamship Hjejlen ("The Golden Plover"), carries passengers here from Silkeborg.